awsdocs/amazon-ec2-user-guide/doc_source/ebs-accessing-snapshot.md

 **Are encrypted snapshots supported?**
 Yes\.
 Encrypted snapshots can be accessed using the EBS direct APIs\.
-To access an encrypted snapshot, the user must have access to the key used to encrypt the snapshot, and the AWS KMS decrypt action\.
+To access an encrypted snapshot, the user must have access to the KMS key used to encrypt the snapshot, and the AWS KMS decrypt action\.
 See the [Permissions for IAM users](#ebsapi-permissions) section earlier in this guide for the AWS KMS policy to assign to a user\.

 **Are public snapshots supported?**
 Public snapshots are not supported\.